 These patterns are detected more easily using intelligent automation or other digital transformation and wearable technologies in the market.
 Basically, intelligent systems with AI and Machine Learning capabilities have the capability to quantify, dissect, and tabulate patterns in data collected from single or multiple sources, which can be further manipulated for the kind of objective one is set out to achieve.

-A good example of this would be order processing software based on intelligent automation technology.
 The solution captures sales orders, extracts relevant order details, validates those against database records, and verifies or approves the data for use by an ERP or Accounting software.
 Business data on sales orders thus captured provide information on the buying patterns of a particular demography, giving a good indication of current trends in the marketplace.
 Tabulate and process this data in an ERP system or accounting application to learn about the acceptable pricing range in that demographic.